Jump-Comedy/jump-comedy-docs/docs/payouts.md

 ## Pay once at the end

-Jump will automatically pay out the order 3 days after the event ends.
+Jump will automatically pay out all orders 3 days after the event ends.
 You will get an email notification when this happens.

-As an example, if you have an event on Saturday night, you'll get paid by Wednesday.
+As an example, if you have an event on Saturday night you'll get paid by Wednesday.

 ## Manual payouts